AlexWendland/public-note/OMSCS/CS6200/Week 3 - Homework 2 (assessed).md

 As $k \geq 4$ we have the following inequalities
 $$ \frac{k}{2} \leq \frac{k}{2} < \frac{k+1}{2} < \frac{k + 2}{2} \leq \frac{3k}{4}.$$
-Using the fact that $T(n)$ is is montonically non-decreasing we have
+Using the fact that $T(n)$ is is monotonically non-decreasing we have
 $$T\left (\frac{k}{2}\right ) + O(1) \leq T(n) \leq T\left (\frac{3k}{4}\right) + O(1).$$